 In one of our previous articles, we covered the topic of disclaimers as an excellent post-mortem tax planning tool.
-As discussed, anyone can “disclaim” a part of their inheritance.
+As discussed, anyone can disclaim a part of their inheritance.
 By doing so, it would go to the successor’s heirs as if the beneficiary had predeceased the decedent.
-But what if you don’t want that bequest to go to your children, and instead, a favored niece or nephew?
+But what if the beneficiary doesn’t want that bequest to go to their children, and instead, a favored niece or nephew?

 Is it possible to do that?
 The simple answer is no.

 In order to have the inheritance go to another party, a power of appointment would be needed and granted by the decedent in their will or trust.

 A power of appointment is a way to ensure that your estate plan can be adjusted to the beneficiaries’ circumstances at the time of your death.
 Unlike a disclaimer, which is the beneficiary’s decision to forego the bequest, a power of appointment is granted to the beneficiary by the testator or donor.

 The legal authority of a power of appointment is to make another person the outright owner of the property left by the decedent1.
 The decedent gives the power to a designated third party, so the designated person may choose the beneficiaries1 of the donor’s trust1 or will1.
 Essentially, the holder of the power of appointment has the ability to divide up the estate1 between the beneficiaries.